Heritage of the Assam4 min read

 The faces of any land chances with respect to time when the bases are roofed by sentences of generation as well as influences of more developed countries.
-Same is in the case of the state Assam.
+Same as in the case of the state of Assam.
 The land has got lots of comments both bad and good across the country.
 So the graph has both downfall and rise.
-No matter what people have said before or what people say now the Assamese people spread all over the India and overseas as well, for knowledge, business, settlement and job.
+No matter what people have said before or what people say now the Assamese people spread all over India and overseas as well, for knowledge, business, settlement, and job.

-The legendary love story of usha and anirudha.
-At that time king Bana, father of usha, was ruling the Tezpur district of Assam and anirudha was grandson of Lord Krishna.
-Once usha dreamt of the handsome prince anirudha and seeks him as her husband.
+The legendary love story of Usha and Aniruddha.
+At that time king Bana, father of Usha, was ruling the Tezpur district of Assam and Aniruddha was the grandson of Lord Krishna.
+Once Usha dreamt of the handsome prince Anirudha and seeks him as her husband.
 She then refers her dream to Chitralekha, a very close friend of her.
-Chitralekha with her magical power abducted anirudha when he was in sleep.
+Chitralekha with her magical power abducted Anirudha when he was in sleep.
 When the whole scenario came to light, a battle was announced between the king of Dwaraka, Krishna and king of Agnigrah (the present Tezpur) Bana.
-The battle resulted the defeat of Bana and later Anirudha became the King of Agnigrah.
+The battle resulted in the defeat of Bana and later Anirudha became the King of Agnigrah.

 So our best effort to foresee the state sometime remains incomplete so I refer few entertainment satellite channels like News live and rang channel representing Assam, to the world, hence by over handing my job I conclude.